Raku/doc/writing-docs/EXAMPLES.md

 attributes for a block of code.

-When using a `=for code` directive or a `=begin code`/`=end code` combination, the code block does not need to be indented and should not be for a better aligned result.
+When using a `=for code` directive or a `=begin code`/`=end code` combination, the code block should not be indented.
+If it is, it will impact the website rendering.

 ## Testing Examples

-The file `xt/examples-compilation.t` will test the code from all the examples.
-This file is run as part of `make xtest`.
+`t/19-examples-compilation.rakutest` will test the code from all the examples.
+This file is run as part of continuous integration.

 To test specific files (recommended), pass them as options on the command line to the test file, or set the environment variable TEST_FILES to a space separated list.
+See [TESTING.md](TESTING.md) for more details.

 Note that method signatures are also compiled.
 They have an implied block added to insure valid compilation.